Favorite Kosher Dill Pickles

 Pickling (or Kirby) Cucumbers

-For making pickles, you will need to find pickling cucumbers, also called “Kirby” cucumbers.
+For making pickles, you will need to find pickling cucumbers, sometimes called salad cucumbers or “Kirby” cucumbers.
 You absolutely don’t want waxed cucumbers or English cucumbers for your pickling recipe.

 Although “Kirby” is a specific variety of cucumber, these days any pickling cucumber tends to be referred to as a Kirby cucumber.
 They’re the shorter, plumper, sort of stubby looking cucumbers with a prickly surface.
 I’ve seen these called salad cucumbers in some produce sections but technically they’re simply pickling cucumbers.